 The future performance of SOFR cannot be predicted based on the limited historical performance.
 Levels of SOFR following the occurrence of a Benchmark Transition Event and related Benchmark Replacement Date may bear little or no relation to the historical actual or historical indicative data.
 Prior observed patterns, if any, in the behaviour of market variables and their relation to SOFR, such as correlations, may change in the future.
-While, as at the date of this Base Prospectus, some pre-publication historical data have been released by the Federal Reserve Bank of New York, such analysis inherently involves assumptions, estimates and approximations.
-The future performance of SOFR is impossible to predict and therefore no future performance of SOFR may be inferred from any of the historical actual or historical indicative data.
-Hypothetical or historical performance data are not indicative of, and have no bearing on, the potential performance of SOFR.
+Investors should therefore not rely on any historical changes or trends in SOFR as an indicator of the future performance of SOFR.
+Since the initial publication of SOFR, daily changes in the rate have, on occasion, been more volatile than daily changes in other benchmark or market rates.
+As a result, the return on and value of SOFR-based Notes may fluctuate more than floating rate debt securities that are linked to less volatile rates and SOFR may be more volatile than other benchmarks or market rates.